GaProgMan/OwaspHeaders.Core/docs/index.md

 Key:

- - ✅ means that the header, recommended value, and all of it's options are implemented
+ - ✅ means that the header, recommended value, and all of its options are implemented
- - ❌ means the header is not implemented at all.
+ - ❌ means the header has not yet been implemented.

 See the [OWASP Secure Headers List] for the most up-to-date list of recommended headers.